dennis-tra/optimistic-provide/README.md

 This visualization is similar to [this Multi-Level DHT Report](https://drive.google.com/file/d/1OfFyi4VO3itNc3O-YoUqW1Q6D0Fp1Crz/view) page 17 (document) or page 21 (PDF).
 The left-hand side shows the agent version, the [normed XOR distance](#normed-xor-distance) in percent of the particular peer to the CID being provided, and the peer ID truncated to 16 characters.
 The title indicates the normed XOR distance of the providing peer to the CID being provided.
 Muted colors and `x` markers indicate failed operations.
+While there are many `x` markers in the plot this is a little misleading.
+If there are several parallel dials to a peer on, e.g. different IP addresses, and one succeeds the other dials are aborted and marked as failed.
+This should be fixed in an updated visualization.
 The peers are ordered by the time they were discovered after the provide operation started.

 ---